Quba Solutions Limited

 Introduction

-As a recruitment finance business, we have two main business models:
+As a recruitment finance business, QUBA has two main business models:

-This Privacy Notice applies to any living, identifiable individuals about whom we may process personal data in the course of our business activities.
-You should read this Privacy Notice if you are:
+This Privacy Policy applies to any living, identifiable individuals about whom we control and process personal data in the course of our business activities.
+You should read this Privacy Policy if you are:

 Please note that, in some cases, you will fall into more than one of the above categories.

-If you are an employee, applicant for employment or in-house temporary worker, you should refer to our internal Privacy Notice instead.
-This is available to view on request.
+If you are an employee, applicant for employment, or internal consultant/temporary worker, you should refer to our internal Privacy Policy, which is available to view on request.

 Definitions

-This Privacy Notice uses the following defined terms:
+This Privacy Policy uses the following defined terms:

-Agency Partner means a recruitment agency to which we are providing recruitment finance services, either as the principal in the contracting arrangement or on a standard factoring basis.
+Agency Partner: a recruitment agency to which we are providing recruitment finance services, either as the principal in the contracting arrangement or on a standard factoring basis.

-Agency Partner Representative means a person who is employed or engaged by the Agency Partner and with whom we may deal in the course of providing services to the Agency Partner.
+Agency Partner Representative: means a person who is employed or engaged by the Agency Partner and who we may contact in the course of our dealings with the Agency Partner.

-Candidate means a person who is recorded in our records as seeking or potentially suitable for an engagement with a Client.
-This includes individuals who are not actively seeking a new role but who are in contact with our Agency Partner about potential opportunities which may be of interest from time to time.
+Candidate: a person who is recorded in QUBA’s records as seeking or potentially suitable for an engagement with a Client.
+This includes individuals who are not actively seeking a new role but who are in contact with the Agency Partner about potential opportunities which may be of interest from time to time.

-Client means a hirer which has engaged Quba to provide recruitment services.
+Client: a hirer which has engaged QUBA to provide recruitment services.

-Client Contact means a person who is employed or engaged by a Client and with whom Quba may liaise in respect of any services which Quba is providing or wishes to provide to the Client.
+Client Contact: a person who is employed or engaged by a Client and with whom QUBA may liaise in respect of any services which QUBA is providing to the Client.
 In some cases, the Client Contact and the Client may be the same person e.g. where a Client is a sole trader.

-Supplier means a business which provides services to Quba and which may process personal data relating to any Candidate, Client Contact or Supplier Representative in the course of performing such services.
+Supplier: a business which provides services to QUBA and which may process personal data relating to any Candidate, Client Contact or Supplier Representative in the course of performing such services.

-Supplier Representative meansa person who is employed or engaged by a Supplier and with whom Quba may liaise from time to time in respect of the services which are provided by that Supplier.
+Supplier Representative: a person who is employed or engaged by a Supplier and with whom QUBA may liaise from time to time in respect of the services which are provided by that Supplier.

-Third-Party Services Provider means any relevant third-party business which provides services to Quba, including our:
+Third-Party Services Provider: any relevant third-party business which provides services to QUBA or with which QUBA has a professional relationship, including our:

 How We Obtain Personal Data